bvm/gh-action/README.md

 # GitHub Action for bvm

-Not sure this works (definitely doesn't on windows).
+Doesn't work on windows.
 Don't use it yet :)